dansholds/grapple-comps-min/content/posts/14248-azbjjl-2024-southwest-classic.md

 Before each fight, athletes will be asked to show their valid form of photo identification (ID) to the officials(Adults only).
 Make sure you have it on hand

 It is the responsibility of the athlete to be knowledgeable of the rules and guidelines pertaining to the sport (as outlined in the IBJJF Rules Book).
-Please refer to the https://ibjjf.com/rules/ website for the latest rules.
+Please refer to the https-//ibjjf.com/rules/ website for the latest rules.

-COACHES:Please see http://azbjjl.com/coaches-id-program-details/ for coaches wristband details.
+COACHES-Please see http-//azbjjl.com/coaches-id-program-details/ for coaches wristband details.

 Please click here for the coach/parents code of conduct.